YiLimath/YiLimath.github.io/_pages/agent-system/plan-and-execute.md

 *Figure: planning separates high-level decomposition from execution and revision.*

+**In one sentence.** Make the plan an artifact, so progress, dependencies, and replanning are visible instead of buried inside one long generation.

 ## Problem

 Long-horizon tasks fail when the agent treats the whole objective as one